-Windfarm developments can include elements which require engineering works in the water environment e.g. bridges or culverts for new or upgraded access tracks.
-Windfarm developments should be designed to avoid the need for new watercourse crossings, and where such works are necessary then the following information should be submitted:
+Windfarm developments should be designed to avoid the need for new watercourse crossings such as bridges or culverts.
+Where such works are necessary then the following information should be submitted:

 - A site survey of existing water features - Map showing the location of all proposed engineering activities - Systematic table detailing the justification for each activity along with proposed mitigation - An indication of the proposed design (e.g. bridge, bottomless culvert, arched culvert) - Photo of each affected waterbody including its dimensions design - Where flooding may be an issue a flood risk assessment may also be required.

 Map 7 shows areas of flooding however it will be the responsibility of the applicant to confirm the details of the specific site.

-5.6 Borrow Pits
+2.7 Borrow Pits

 Borrow pits can be particularly large and may resemble small quarries.
-Scottish Planning Policy is clear that Borrow Pits should only be used in exceptional circumstances when there is significant environmental or economic benefit over obtaining material from local quarries.
+Scottish Planning Policy 2014 is clear that Borrow Pits should only be used in exceptional circumstances when there is significant environmental or economic benefit over obtaining material from local quarries.
 It also states that they should be time limited, tied to a particular project and that appropriate reclamation measurers should be in place.